MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/apps-upload.md

 * You built an app just for yourself (for example, to automate a workflow).
 * You built an app for a small set of users (such as your work group).
-* You want to debug an app locally yourself or with other developers.
+* You want to test and debug an app locally yourself or with other developers.

 ## Prerequisites